Flag of Minnesota: Response to the 2024 flag

 Conservative critics argued that the new flag resembled the flag of Somalia or the flag of Puntland.
 State officials responded that any resemblance was coincidental and noted the specific meaning of the star and colors in the Minnesota context.
+A local news poll found that only 23% of Minnesota voters supported adopting the new flag, while 21% preferred replacing it with a different design and 49% wanted to keep the existing flag.
 Secretary of State Steve Simon pointed out that several U.S. state flags resemble foreign flags, such as Iowa and France, or Texas and Chile.

 Several rural Greater Minnesotan counties, including Crow Wing, Houston, McLeod, Nobles, Becker, Mower, and Brown, passed resolutions opposing either the new flag, or the process by which it was chosen.
 In early 2024, Republican legislators introduced bills seeking to place the new flag on a statewide ballot, but these efforts stalled and did not advance during the legislative session.

+In 2026, several communities voted to stop flying the flag.
+The Elk River city council voted unanimously to fly the 1983 flag instead of the redesign.

+The flag was a popular fixture at the 2026 U.S. immigration enforcement protests, with the owner of a Rochester flag store saying that sales of the flag had gone up by 75 percent since the beginning of Operation Metro Surge.
+A MinnPost article described the flag as "a unifying symbol during the ICE occupation".

+The flag flown during a Minneapolis protest.